docpad-archive/documentation/core/meta-data.html.md

 ## Introduction

-Meta data goes at the top of documents, and is defined by any character that repeats 3 or more times.
-For example, `---` is the most common usage, but you can also use `###` or whatever repeats 3 or more times.
-By default, we parse the meta data with [YAML](http://www.yaml.org/) but you can also use [CSON](https://github.com/bevry/cson) by doing `--- cson` instead.
+Meta data goes at the top of documents.
+It’s defined by any character that repeats 3 or more times.
+The typical usage is `---`, but you can use `###`—or any other character that repeats 3 or more times.

+By default, we parse the meta data with [YAML](http://www.yaml.org).
+If you like, you can use [CSON](https://github.com/bevry/cson) instead, by beginning the meta data section with `--- cson`.

 An example document that uses meta data will look like this: